otwcode/open-doors-eFiction/README.md

 ### Step 02 -  Create simplified efiction database

-This step removes unused tables to create a simplified of the edited database created in step 01, adds it to a new directory, 02 and loads it into MySQL
+This step removes unused tables to create a simplified version of the edited database created in step 01, adds it to a new directory, 02, and loads it into MySQL

 ### Step 03 - Convert eFiction to Open Doors